Sea Wall, Guyana

 The Sea Wall is a 280-mile seawall that runs along much of Guyana's coastline, including all of the coastline in the capital city of Georgetown.
 It protects settlements in the coastal areas of Guyana, most of which are below sea level at high tide.

 Construction

-Seawalls are necessary because of constant erosion of land by the sea.
-Historians note that two estates, Kierfield and Sandy Point, known to be existing in 1792 north of the present Georgetown Seawall, were completely washed away by 1804.

-Tables of erosion and accretion, started by G. O. Case and maintained by the government, showed that accretion in the early 1840s was followed by erosion in the late 1840s.
-By 1855, the great Kingston Flood took place when the sea-dam, an earthen wall, was breached.
+During the 1855 Kingston Flood an earthen wall was breached.
 It inundated the Kingston ward of Georgetown and washed away Camp House (the former residence for governors of the colony).